dojo/docs/dojo/data/ItemFileReadStore.rst

 ========

 * `Refeshing an ItemFileReadStore <http://dojocampus.org/content/2009/01/31/refeshing-an-itemfilereadstore>`_ - 2009-01-31 - How do you clear out the existing Data in a store, and populate it with new Data in Dojo 1.2?
+* Consider `dojox.data.AndOrReadStore <dojox/data/AndOrReadStore>`_ if you want an ItemFileReadStore with better querying capabilities, but don't want to use an entirely different flavour of store.